francocontigo/weather_report_scraping/README.md

 ## Description

 Weather Report Scraping is a Python-based web scraping tool designed to extract weather data from Google.
-This project provides a simple way to retrieve up-to-date weather information using requests-html, allowing users to gather data for analysis, reporting, or any other relevant use cases.
+This project provides a simple way to retrieve up-to-date weather information using requests-html library, allowing users to gather data for analysis, reporting, or any other relevant use cases.

 ## Usage